jashkenas/docco/resources/README.md

 #### Pagelet Template

-**pagelet** is a custom Docco template and CSS file that outputs a block of HTML can be loaded and incorporated into an existing website structure (e.g. using jQuery.ajax calls for a specific doc page.)
+`pagelet.jst` and `pagelet.css` output HTML that can be incorporated into an existing DOM.

-You can use the pagelet template by passing the correct options to Docco.
 If you are running from the docco directory

     docco src/*.coffee -t resources/pagelet.jst -c resources/pagelet.css